 \section{HeartSteps case study}

 In this section, we take HeartSteps as a case study to illustrate our resampling-based methodology (from \cref{subsec:truth_advertise}).
-Before we do so, we start by defining the states, actions, and rewards in \cref{subsec:sar} that was used by the HeartSteps RL algorithm, which we describe in \cref{subsec:rlalg}.
+HeartSteps was a mobile health clinical trial with the goal of developing a mobile application to improve physical activity for users with stage I hypertension.
+Here we focus on one intervention component of the trial, where the goal was to enhance user's physical activity in terms of active step counts, and the reward of the RL algorithm was a monotone (logarithmic) transformation of the users' step counts.
+Before diving into the case study, we specifically define the states, actions, and rewards in \cref{subsec:sar} that was used by the HeartSteps RL algorithm, which we describe in \cref{subsec:rlalg}.
 Then, we discuss our choices for the generative model used in \resimtraj for HeartSteps in \cref{subsec:parasim_heartsteps} followed by the resampling results in \cref{subsec:hs_int1,subsec:hs_int2}.